 I used about 477 m or 530 yards of yarn to make 18 repeats wide pattern.
 I think the length is just perfect for a shawlette.
 I also think this pattern is perfect for 1 skein of Wollmeise.

 Remember me is a triangular shawl with lace panels on the center and across the top edge.
 This shawl is crocheted from the neck down and consists of 3-rows repeats to create the body.
 No seaming required.
 You can adjust the size very easily according the amount of your yarn.
 The lacy edging finishes off this shawl nicely.
 The nice thing you should know about the edging is that you can stop at any row and it will still look pretty.
-As usual, this pattern comes with both written instruction and charts.
+As usual, this pattern comes with row-by-row written direction in US crochet term and charts.

 Technical Editor: Chaitanya Muralidhara